 White, middle-class men over thirty typically have more social power than the groups commonly targeted as problems.
 They also vote, and no sane politician is going to campaign warning of the danger some of these men cause and how we can control them.

 Not to mention, she says, how the alcohol industry would feel about the government telling their richest customers to curb their drinking.
 They much prefer that PSAs focus on young people.
 “This industry can well afford the much-touted ‘We Card’ programs,” says Sternheimer, “because teens usually don’t have the money for the expensive stuff that their parents can buy.”

-The industry’s marketing to wealthy, white men, then, goes unchecked.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+The industry’s marketing to wealthy, white men, then, goes unchecked.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.